MarcoHassan/ETH-Smart-Contract/README.md

 once the bidding time has expired.

 #### Bid Example
+## It consists of a simple
+function defining an 1 ether transfer between the accounts.

 Once the auction is running it is possible for the owner of the contract to make the ```abi``` and ```address``` publicly available